cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### pool

-The `pool` command allows user to query values for amounts stored in the staking pool.
+The `pool` command allows users to query values for amounts stored in the staking pool.

 Usage: